junxit/us-congress-bills-112/bill.md

 ## § 7.
 Withdrawal

-- **(a)** *In general* Subject to valid existing rights, all Federal land within the national monument (including any land or interest in land acquired after the date of enactment of this Act) is withdrawn from—
+- **(a)** *In general* Subject to valid existing rights, all Federal land within the national monument (including any land or interest in land acquired after the date of the enactment of this Act) is withdrawn from—
   - **(1)** entry, appropriation, or disposal under the public land laws;
   - **(2)** location, entry, and patent under the mining laws; and
   - **(3)** subject to subsection (b), operation of the mineral leasing, mineral materials, and geothermal leasing laws.
-- **(b)** *Limitation* Notwithstanding subsection (a)(3), the Federal land is not withdrawn for the purposes of issuance of gas pipeline rights-of-way within easements in existence as of the date of enactment of this Act.
+- **(b)** *Limitation* Notwithstanding subsection (a)(3), the Federal land is not withdrawn for the purposes of issuance of gas pipeline rights-of-way within easements in existence as of the date of the enactment of this Act.

 ## § 8.
 Effect